gin93r/StickyNav/README.md

 ```

 ### Options
-`stickAt ` {int} _default 1:_ Element will apply the "stick" class as soon as the window is scrolled.
+`stickAt ` {int} _default 1:_ Element will apply the "stick" class as soon as the window is scrolled to this position.

 `stickClass` {string} _default sticky:_ The css class to add to element when it is stuck.